Nasdanika/server-side-java-development-for-innovators/chapter-1-user-stories/README.md

   * Registered users - browse accounts, statements, transactions.
 * Write stories
 * Browse stories, actors/users, and their relationships by running in Eclipse.
 * Write Actor Interfaces with blank implementations and (pending) tests.
+Describe the concept of the Actor Interface and implementation (or describe it in the setup chapter.
 * Build
 * Browse documentation and test results
 * Docker image.